David-A-Ray/simpsons-pairs/README.md

    ### Acknowledgements
-   I would like to thank my Mentor Aaron Sinnott for all the advice that he has given me, and ..................
+   I would like to thank my Mentor Aaron Sinnott for all the advice that he has given me, and also, Ciaran Brady, Michael McCann, Jonathan O'Brien, Kasia, Andriy Saltanchuk, Ross Clark, Adrian Looney and David Johnston for their feedback.